5 Best Embroidery Digitizing Software for 2023 (Comparisons)

 2. Embird Studio Digitizing Tools Plug-In

-• The manual digitizing module add-on, which is necessary if you want to create designs.
+• This manual digitizing module add-on is necessary if you want to create intricate designs.
 It also has limited auto-digitizing capabilities for converting vector files into embroidery files.

 3. Sfumato Stitch Plug-In